-One of Experimenter’s flagship programs is the Experimenter Curators’ Hub (previously known as the Young Curators’ Hub) — an annual, three-day conference that was launched in 2010 and has evolved into one of the gallery’s core artistic outreach initiatives.
+One of Experimenter’s flagship programs is the Experimenter Curators’ Hub (previously known as the Young Curators’ Hub) — an annual conference that was launched in 2010 and has evolved into one of the gallery’s core artistic outreach initiatives.
 The hub encourages discussions on issues of contemporary art, exhibition-making and curation by inviting curators, artists and scholars to participate in the conference.
 Attendees have included Anita Dube, Shaina Anand, Lydia Yee, Zoe Butt and Bonaventure Soh Bejeng Ndikung.

-In 2016, the gallery launched Experimenter Books, a publishing wing focused on artist books, monographs and book objects that aim to break away from traditional mediums of publishing by experimenting with unconventional formats and introducing an interdisciplinary, political and socio-economic focus to the art.
-Some of the gallery’s publications include Now They Wander Together (2019) by Prabhakar Pachpute, Art & Life: 21 Essays (2018) by Aveek Sen, Form Studies (2017) by Ayesha Sultana and I Love You (2019) by Bani Abidi.
-In 2018, the gallery launched its Experimenter Learning Program, a yearlong educational program aimed at developing the gallery into an active space of learning by fostering critical discourse in the contemporary and performing arts, writing, film and curatorship.
+In 2016, the gallery launched Experimenter Books, a publishing wing focused on artist books, monographs and book objects that aim to break away from traditional mediums of publishing by experimenting with unconventional formats and introducing an interdisciplinary, political and socio-economic focus to art.
+Some of the gallery’s publications include Now They Wander Together (2019) by Prabhakar Pachpute, Art & Life: 21 Essays (2018) by Aveek Sen, Form Studies (2017) by Ayesha Sultana and I Love You (2016) by Bani Abidi.
+In 2018, the gallery launched the Experimenter Learning Program, a yearlong educational program aimed at developing the gallery into an active space of learning by fostering critical discourse in the contemporary and performing arts, writing, film and curatorship.
 The following year, the gallery launched the Experimenter Outpost initiative, which aims to move exhibitions beyond the physical space of the gallery and restore and revive spaces in Kolkata through temporary exhibitions.

 The gallery has represented a number of Indian and international artists, including Sohrab Hura, Bani Abidi, Prabhakar Pachpute, Naeem Mohaiemen, Praneet Soi, Moyra Davey and artist groups such as CAMP and the Raqs Media Collective.
-The gallery has also participated in numerous international art fairs such as the India Art Fair, New Delhi; Frieze, New York; Art Dubai; FICA, Paris; and Art Basel, Hong Kong and Basel.
+The gallery has also participated in numerous international art fairs such as the India Art Fair, New Delhi; Frieze, New York; Art Dubai; FIAC, Paris; and Art Basel, Hong Kong and Basel.

 Art Basel.
 “Meet the Power Couple behind Kolkata’s Experimenter Gallery,” 2020. https://www.artbasel.com/stories/meet-the-gallerists-experimenter.